-The Clarence L. Hyde Memorial Scholarship was created in 1946 by the Clarence L. Hyde League.
-The Scholarship shall be a living commemoration of Dr. Hyde and his service to humanity.
-It shall be awarded each year to a senior student residing in Akron, and shall be determined by scholarship and by need on the part of the student.
+The Clarence L. Hyde Memorial Scholarship was created in 1946 by Mrs. Harriet Williams and Mrs. E. B. Perrin.
+The scholarship shall be a living memorial to Dr. Hyde and his service to humanity.

+The sum of \$100 is to be awarded each year to a senior student residing in Akron, and shall be determined by scholarship and by need on the part of the student.
 Race, color, creed, or sex shall not be considered by the committee in making the award.